michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • MCL 552.39: When the annulment petition is based on the ground of physical incapacity, a decree will not be issued if the suit is brought 2 years after the date of the marriage

 Spouses who have children may also be able to obtain court orders for child support, visitation, and support, and property settlement.
-Generally, an annulment is a complex procedure in Michigan and decrees are rarely issued.
-Therefore, it is advisable to seek legal help before proceeding with such action in court.
+Generally, an annulment is a complex procedure in Michigan, and decrees are rarely issued.
+Therefore, petitioners are generally advised to seek legal counsel before proceeding.

-Divorce, on the other hand, is quite straightforward in Michigan.
+Divorce, on the other hand, is relatively straightforward in Michigan.
 One spouse only has to declare that the marriage is irreparably broken by filing a complaint for divorce with a Circuit Court.
 Prior to filing, such spouse or the person’s partner must be living in the state for a minimum of 180 days and a resident in the county of filing for a minimum of 10 days (MCL 552.9)..
-When a marriage has no minor children, there is a waiting period of at least 30 days before a divorce can be decreed.
+When a marriage has no minor children, a waiting period is at least 30 days before a divorce can be decreed.
 When there are minor children, this period is 180 days unless there is a domestic abuse factor, then it may be 30 days.
-Like an annulment, marital rights involving custody, property/debt division, child support, are decided by the court.
+Like an annulment, the court decides marital rights involving custody, property/debt division, and child support.
 However, spousal support (alimony) is only decided in divorce cases.
 Under MCL 552.6, a divorce decree will be issued only when it has been irrefutably established that one’s marriage is indeed beyond repair.
-In this, the law is similar to that governing annulment, which permits decrees only when certain grounds have been established.
+In this, the law is similar to that governing annulment, which permits decrees only when specific grounds have been established.
 Typically, there is a 6-month waiting period for a divorce to be finalized for parties with minor children, and a 60-day waiting period for parties without children.

 Whether filing for divorce or annulment in Michigan, legal advice is essential, not only to understand one’s legal options when dissolving a marriage but also to obtain the best results.